Guru Granth Sahib: Recitation

 The Guru Granth Sahib is always the focal point in any gurdwara, seated on a raised platform known as a Takht (throne), while the congregation of devotees sits on the floor and prostrate before the guru as a sign of respect.
 The Guru Granth Sahib is given the greatest respect and honour.
 Sikhs cover their heads and remove their shoes while in the presence of this sacred scripture, their eternal living guru.
 The Guru Granth Sahib is normally carried on the head and as a sign of respect, never touched with unwashed hands or put on the floor.
 It is attended with all signs of royalty, with a canopy placed over it.
-A chaur (fan whisk) is waved above the Guru Granth Sahib.
+A Chaur Sahib (fan whisk) is waved above the Guru Granth Sahib.

 The Guru Granth Sahib is taken care of by a Granthi, who is responsible for reciting from the sacred hymns and leading Sikh prayers.
 The Granthi also acts as caretaker for the Guru Granth Sahib, keeping the scripture covered in clean cloths, known as rumala, to protect from heat and dust.
 The Guru Granth Sahib rests on a manji sahib under a rumala until brought out again.